ipetkov/crane/README.md

 crane.lib.${system}.overrideToolchain myCustomToolchain
 ```

-### My custom rust flags are getting ignored

-If you are using a `build.rustflags` definition in `.cargo/config.toml`,
-consider turning off source prefix remapping by adding
-`doRemapSourcePathPrefix = false;` in your derivation.

-See the [API docs] for `remapSourcePathPrefixHook` for more information.

 ### Nix is complaining about IFD (import from derivation)

 If a derivation's `pname` and `version` attributes are not explicitly set,